kmye222/Project-3/Design.md

       • Get the box touched

       • Set color to zero

-  touchMoved()
+  touchMoved()/mouseDragged()

-      • figure out a way to
+      • figure out a way to use the variables mouseX/touchX and mouseY/touchY to generate a number between 0 and 16777215.

       • %16777215 (make it switch back to 0 once it

   touchEnded()/mouseUp()